rsnemmen/Fermi-LAT-tutorial/README.md

 # Pre-requisites

+To participate in the tutorial we recommend that you bring your laptop.
+Your laptop should have at least 4GB of RAM in order to comfortably run the VM.
+You will need about 17 GB of free space in your computer: 5 GB for the download and 13 GB to install the VM.

 All the analysis software and data files required for this hands-on activity are already installed in a ready-to-use, self-contained [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine).
-It also contains the software required for the other hands-on activities (Kowal, Tchekhovskoy).
-The VM runs on Windows, Linux and MacOS.
+The VM runs on Windows, Linux and MacOS and is based on the *Scientific Linux distribution*.
+It contains the `Fermi ScienceTools`, `Enrico` and `ds9`.

-We recommend that you start downloading early our virtual machine, given the large file size.
-The necessary files will also be available in the flash drives which will be distributed to the school participants.

 In order to run the VM, you will need to [download and install the VirtualBox binaries](https://www.virtualbox.org/wiki/Downloads) appropriate for your OS.

 ## Download links

+We recommend that you start downloading early our virtual machine, given the large file size.

 *Please do not download large files during the tutorial or the WIFI network will overload*.
-We will distribute the software and data you need via USB sticks, if you did not download it before the school.
+We will also distribute the software and data you need via USB sticks, if you did not download them before the school.

 1. [VirtualBox download](https://www.virtualbox.org/wiki/Downloads)
 2. Virtual machine with all software and data (6 GB)

-The VM is based on the *Scientific Linux distribution*.
-It contains the *Fermi ScienceTools* and *Enrico*.
-You will need about 17 GB of free space in your computer: 5 GB for the download and 13 GB to install the VM.

 ## Instructions for installing VM